Generalized Discrete Diffusion with Self-Correction: Self-Correcting Discrete Diffusion Model

-\textbf{Efficient Parallel Self-Correction.}\quad Since we have \textsc{[mask]} being as an absorbing state in the forward process, it follows that there is no transition from non-\textsc{[mask]} tokens to \textsc{[mask]}, i.e., no remasking, in the backward process.
+We refer to the Appendix \ref{sec:backward} for the details of the derivation.
+0.2in \paragraph{Efficient Parallel Self-Correction.} Since we have \textsc{[mask]} being as an absorbing state in the forward process, it follows that there is no transition from non-\textsc{[mask]} tokens to \textsc{[mask]}, i.e., no remasking, in the backward process.
 By eliminating the redundant remasking step, SCDD acquires more correction capacity for any given number of inference steps.
 In particular, SCDD can be twice as efficient as purely remasking-based self-correcting discrete diffusion models, since it only needs one step to correct a token instead of two.
 As a result, it potentially improves the generation quality, especially in few-step generation scenarios.

 Since we don't know the true clean data $\mathbf x$, we follow previous work \cite{sohl2015deep, sahoo2024simple} to parameterize the backward process as

 where

 is a denoising neural network that predicts clean data $\mathbf x$ given the latent variable $\mathbf z_t$ at time $t$.
 We omit the arguments of $\mathbf x_\theta$ when no confusion arises.
 Such parameterization indeed defines a valid density $p_\theta(\cdot\mid\mathbf z_t)$ conditional $\mathbf z_t$, see Appendix \ref{sec:model} for more details.
 We also derive the corresponding backward transition rate under CTMC theory in Appendix \ref{sec:backwardrate} for completeness.